SoftwarePleb/Softwarepleb/README.md

 ### Hi there 👋

+I'm SoftwarePleb, a graduate in datascience and software development.

+At university I primailry worked in Java and Python, but have recently started learning more new skills, especially tools that assist in devops like Git, Docker, and Kubernetes.

 -🔭 I’m currently working on this page.

 -👯 I’m looking to collaborate on .net and python applications.